folio-org/okapi/doc/guide.md

 ### System Interfaces

-Modules can provide system interfaces, and Okapi can make request to those in some well defined situations.
+Modules can provide system interfaces, and Okapi can make requests to those in some well defined situations.
 By convention these interfaces have names that start with an underscore.